 On-page SEO refers to optimizing individual web pages to rank higher and earn more relevant traffic.
 For gyms and fitness centers, local on-page SEO ensures Google understands exactly what services you offer and where you're located.

 Optimize title tags and meta descriptions.
-Each page should have a unique title tag that includes your primary keyword and location: "Best Gym in Denver | Group Fitness & Personal Training | Iron Forge Fitness"
+Each page should have a unique title tag that includes your primary keyword and location.
+For example: "Best Gym in Denver | Group Fitness & Personal Training | Iron Forge Fitness"

 Use header tags strategically.
 Structure your content with H1, H2, and H3 tags that include local keywords naturally.
 Your H1 should clearly state what the page is about: "Group Fitness Classes in Phoenix – Yoga, HIIT, Spin & More"

 Include location in your content.
 Mention your city, neighborhoods you serve, and local landmarks throughout your content.
-But keep it natural — keyword stuffing hurts more than it helps.
+But keep it natural—keyword stuffing hurts more than it helps.

 Instead of one generic "Personal Training" page, create separate pages for "Personal Training in Tempe," "Personal Training in Mesa," and "Personal Training in Chandler."
-This strategy allows you to target location-specific keywords that competitors might overlook, and capture members searching with local intent who are more likely to convert.

 Each location page should include: